github/codespaces-jupyter/README.md

-# GitHub Codespaces ♥️ Jupyter
+# GitHub Codespaces ♥️ Jupyter Notebooks

-Welcome to your shiny new Codespace running Jupyter Labs!
-We've got everything fired up and running for you to explore Jupyter notebooks.
+Welcome to your shiny new codespace!
+We've got everything fired up and running for you to explore Python and Jupyter notebooks.

 You've got a blank canvas to work on from a git perspective as well.
 There's a single initial commit with the what you're seeing right now - where you go from here is up to you!